GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 {% Video src="video/dPDCek3EhZgLQPGtEG3y0fTn4v82/UcCr4JgWqpJm2n8Y5Q8W.mp4", autoplay="true", muted="true", loop="true", class="screenshot" %}

-1. Add a coffee to cart.
+1. Add a coffee to the cart.
-2. Add another coffee to cart.
+2. Add another coffee to the cart.
 3. Go to the cart page.
 4. Remove one coffee from the cart.
 5. Start the checkout process.
 6. Fill in payment details.
-7. Checkout.
+7. Check out.

 ## Record a user flow {: #record }